mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 So that’s why Dogen Zenji says, *the self is the whole universe*.
 And also, *time is being*.
 Time is not time; time is *being*.
 Time is space; space is time.

 Time is being when you say “right now and right here.”
-What is “time is being”?
+What is *time is being*?
 We cannot put a name on it.
 That’s why we say *now-ness*, or *here-and-now-ness*, or *eternity*, or *eternal time* – whatever kind of words you use, it’s very difficult to manifest.
 Now and here are the universe.

 So, water is the universe.
 The self is the whole universe.
 Time is being.